-Mrs. Latha Shankar, holds a post graduate in Mathematics and is a Gold medallist from Osmania University.
+Mrs. Latha Shankar, holds a post graduate degree in Mathematics and is a Gold medallist from Osmania University.
 She also holds a B.Ed degree, a Diploma in School Management and a MBA in Education Management.
 She has vast and varied experience as an educator and administrator in her illustrious career of over 30 years in some of the premier education institutions in India and abroad.

 The one unchanging characteristic of contemporary education is that it is ever changing and that requires our teachers, pupil and our school system to be adaptable, flexible and alike to LEARN and UN LEARN.

 As Educators and School Leaders our core responsibility is to provide an environment that engages our students in learning.
 Such environment does not result simply from putting in place particular physical features, rather it is the result of a culture for learning and as such a culture is the result of everything we do, think and believe.

 children learn the importance of integration of cultures and values through daily activities which are so designed as to foster respect for diverse ethnicities and religious faiths through the INTERNATIONAL SCHOOL AWARDS program (ISA) which has been embedded in the curriculum.

 If Education of the 21st Century is to contribute to improved learning, better outcomes and Internationalism for making our children Global Citizens, then our pedagogy must be designed for the fundamental process that should be used to target resources, benchmark learning against world’s best teaching practices and monitor these trends over time.

 Etched on the stone of Martin Luther King Jr. Memorial in Washington, USA , are words which dramatically sum up the challenges of the 21st Century.